FAQ Expropriation law

 When a government authority obtains approval to acquire private property from a property owner without their consent, this is referred to as an expropriation.
 In all cases, where the government takes land from an owner, whether it is a permanent taking or an expropriation for temporary use, whether the entire parcel of land is acquired (i.e., a fee simple taking) or only a limited interest in the land, the owner is entitled to compensation.

 Typically, land expropriations occur to facilitate some form of construction work (i.e.., large scale transit projects, road widening, bike lane installation, hydro pole relocations, or other municipal works).
 In circumstances where a public construction project substantially and unreasonably impacts property owners or business owners that reside in close proximity to the work, such an impact can be deemed an expropriation though no land has been taken.
-The Expropriations Act refers to the interference with property as a claim for “injurious affection” where no land has been taken.
-In these cases, authorities will not typically offer any compensation resulting from the expropriation (or interference with land) and the property owner must pursue an action through the Local Planning Appeals Tribunal in Ontario.
-The requirements to pursue such an action under the Expropriations Act and technical and time-dependent so it is important that professional advise is obtained at an early stage.
+The Expropriations Act refers to the interference with the property as a claim for “injurious affection” where no land has been taken.
+In these cases, authorities will not typically offer any compensation resulting from the expropriation (or interference with land) and the property owner must pursue action through the Local Planning Appeals Tribunal in Ontario.
+The requirements to pursue such an action under the Expropriations Act are technical and time-dependent so it is important that professional advice is obtained at an early stage.

 What should I do if the compensation I was offered is not enough?

-Prior to formal expropriation proceedings, governments will notify the property owner that they tend to acquire their land for public purposes.
+Prior to formal expropriation proceedings, governments will notify the property owner that they intend to acquire their land for public purposes.
 An amount of compensation will be offered, and the government will seek to acquire the property by way of an Agreement of Purchase and Sale of land.
 This is typically the most expeditious and cost-effective means of acquiring land.
 Where the government and landowner cannot agree on a purchase price, formal expropriation proceedings are commenced.
 In any event property owners would be well advised to seek out professional counsel (i.e., lawyers, appraisers, business valuators, etc.) in order to seek advice on the compensation offered.
 Ultimately, all reasonable professional fees incurred in an expropriation proceeding are to be reimbursed by the authorities, so there is no downside in the property owner securing professional advice to ensure their interests are protected.